NSDRA/nsdra-maturity-indicators/04-faf3eea67a/MI-R1.3-faf3eea67a-PCHEM_SURFACE_AREA.md

 ### Why should we measure it?
 Surface area is a fundamental measurement being made, and it is linked to hazaradous effects to the cell.
-Different measurement methods investigate different submetrics, e.g., BET-surface, Fuchsâ surface, visual surface, mobility diameter surface.
+Different measurement methods investigate different submetrics, e.g., BET-surface, Fuchs�?? surface, visual surface, mobility diameter surface.

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: